Severn Road, Bristol

 Wind turbines are large, dynamic structures which can cause a range of environmental impacts.
 The site is located near to the Severn Estuary European Marine site and development constraints therefore included potential effects on and linkages to this site, as well as protection of protected species and habitats, the location of the site within Flood Zone 3 and potential for historical site contamination.

 In addition to EIA co-ordination and production of the Environmental Statement, Landmark’s ecology team assessed impacts on habitats, birds and protected species within the development site and its environs, including the internationally designated Severn Estuary European site.
-A full Landscape and Visual Impact Assessment (LVIA) was also prepared which considered the effect of the wind turbine on nearby highly sensitive residential areas, historic parks and gardens, public footpaths (including a National Cycle Route that crosses the site) and residential properties.
+A full Landscape and Visual Impact Assessment (LVIA) was also prepared which considered the effect of the wind turbine on nearby residential areas, historic parks & gardens and public footpaths (including a National Cycle Route that crosses the site).